Vice Versa (1988 film): Reception

 The film has a score of 50% on Rotten Tomatoes from 16 critics.

-It grossed $13,664,060 in the United States during its theatrical run.
+It was a box office bomb, grossing just $13,664,060 in the United States during its theatrical run.

 In popular culture

-The film has been mentioned in episodes of Clerks: The Animated Series, Community and Difficult People.
+The film has been mentioned in episodes of Clerks: The Animated Series, Community, Glee and Difficult People.

 The Rooster Teeth card-based party game Million Dollars, But... references the film in a card included in its 1980s theme pack.